-Use a slotted spoon to transfer the greens to a colander to drain.
+- Use a slotted spoon to remove the greens to a colander to drain.
 Add the whole sprigs of ﬂat-leaf parsley and chicory to the same water and simmer for about 3 minutes before transferring to the colander.

 In order to like this, you have to be a fan of bitter greens.
 I am, but unfortunately no one else in my family is.
 Bitterness is a very divisive thing, especially if your family is peppered with “super tasters.”